-Leading up to Christmas we were sensible by limiting sugary food consumption to the evenings and only post workout.
+Leading up to Christmas, we were sensible by limiting sugary food consumption to the evenings and only post-workout only.
 This way, the majority of the sugar you consume will be stored as glycogen in the muscles.
-Bare in mind that unless you are an athlete this will definitely knock you out of ketosis, but the exercise will reduce blood sugar spikes and fat storage.
+Bare in mind that unless you are an athlete, this will definitely knock you out of ketosis.
+But the exercise will reduce blood sugar spikes and fat storage.

-However, after Christmas day we lapsed and ate treats more indiscriminately.
-All of these foods are laden with processed sugar and after being Ketogenic for over year we certainly felt the pain.
+However, after Christmas day, we lapsed and ate treats more indiscriminately.
+All of these foods are laden with processed sugar.
+And after being Ketogenic for over a year, we certainly felt the pain.

 Cycle the Ketogenic Diet

-What is interesting is that when we traveled in India earlier this year we did eat fruit and practiced intermittent fasting too—we only ate once a day—and we didn’t experience any of the aforementioned lethargy or low energy levels.
-We also had exogenous ketones to hand too for when hunger came up during fasting.
+What is interesting is that when we traveled to India earlier this year we did eat fruits and practiced intermittent fasting too.
+We only ate once a day and we didn’t experience any of the aforementioned lethargy or low energy levels.
+We also had exogenous ketones to hand for when hunger came up during fasting.
 And we are now on the exogenous ketones to help us transition back to ketosis.